Skip to content

 Flight Tickets

-For a National Visa (long term) you only book your flight tickets after you received your Visa.
+For a National Visa (long-term type D) you only book your flight tickets after you receive your Visa.

 Television, mobile phones and the internet